Search for celebrities on Ancestry.com!Janet Grosser

 He attended Stanford University's business school, but left after one year to become an officer in the U.S. Marine Corps.
 During World War II, he served in a construction battalion in the South Pacific Theatre, saw action at the battle of Guadalcanal, and was awarded the Bronze Star for his military service.

-In 1943, Mr. Swinerton married Mary "Polly" Nichols Clark, and the following year the first of their four children was born.
+In 1943, Mr. Swinerton marriage Mary "Polly" Nichols Clark, and the following year the first of their four children was born.
 In 1958, he built the Woodside home where he and Polly lived for the rest of their lives.

 Mr. Swinerton in 1939 began working summers for Lindgren & Swinerton, the leading commercial construction company in San Francisco.
 After World War II, he joined the company full-time.